Early Childhood Education & Family Studies, AAS

 Early childhood educators have knowledge of the content of the academic disciplines (e.g., language and literacy, the arts, mathematics, social studies, science, technology and engineering, physical education) and of the pedagogical methods for teaching each discipline.

-- understand the central concepts, the methods and tools of inquiry, and the structures in each academic discipline;
+5a. understand content knowledge and resources - the central concepts, methods and tools of inquiry, and structure, and resources for the academic disciplines in an early education curriculum;

 Professionalism as an Early Childhood Educator

-- know and use ethical guidelines and other early childhood professional guidelines;
+6b. know about and uphold ethical and other early childhood professional guidelines;

-- develop and sustain the habit of reflective and intentional practice in their daily work with young children and as members of the early childhood profession.
+6e. develop and sustain the habit of reflective and intentional practice in their daily practice with young children and as members of the early childhood profession.

 First Year | ||